bwbeach/advent-of-code/2023/day21/README.md

 --
 -- The input [(3, 'A'), (1, 'C'), (1, 'D')] represents the row AAACD
 --
--- If that's the bottom row of the upper right quandrant, the full quadrant looks like this:
+-- If that's the bottom row of the upper right quadrant, the full quadrant looks like this:
 --
 --     D
 --     CD